SetBased/phing-extensions/README.md

 }
 ```

-# compressAndHash
+# minimizeAndHashTask
-compressAndHash is a Phing extension that does basically three things:
+minimizeAndHashTask is a Phing extension that does basically three things:

 * Minimizing JavaScript and CSS files using YUI Compressor.
 * Renaming the minimized files by adding the MD5 checksum into the file name.